KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 **Sense 2 — Structural Invariant Container (affirmed at the structural stratum):**

 Structon is the container of lawful possibility.
 "Absolute Structure (SI) is the invariant container of all possible expression, motion, and relation."
 This is not a spatial container and not a substantial container — it is the invariant Lattice that holds all lawful possibility, the condition that makes distinction, motion, and orientation possible.
-At the structural level, Structon does the containing-work, but the containing is logical-structural, not material-spatial.
+At the structural stratum, Structon does the containing-work, but the containing is logical-structural, not material-spatial.

 **Sense 3 — No Container Applicable (Zenon):**